KingSupernova31/RulesGuru/README.md

 ## Development guidelines

 * We love contributions!
-Feel free to leave a comment and start working on any issue that interests you.
+Feel free to leave a comment (or ask me to add you as a collaberator and assign yourself) and start working on any issue that interests you.
 (Avoid any issue that someone else is already assigned to.)
-This is mostly a volunteer/nonprofit project, but we sometimes get grants from various Magic-related organizations, which allow me to pay for more in-depth development work.
+Issues are marked with "effort" labels for convenience: "low" = <3 hours, "medium" >3 hours & <1 day, "high" >1 day.
+(Rough estimates only, and it will likely take you a bit longer at first while you're unfamiliar with the codebase.)
+This is mostly a volunteer project, but we sometimes get grants from various Magic-related organizations, which allow me to pay for more in-depth development work.
 Talk to me for the details; I can be contacted via [email](is.aack@yahoo.com) or in the RulesGuru [Discord server](https://discord.gg/HbBXSe7nf5).
-If you want to help out consistently I'm also happy to add you on Github as a collaberator.

 * Several of the issues on this repo were written back when it was just me on the project, so they're less "description" and more "cryptic hints that assume you know everything I do".
 If you have questions about what something actually means, please don't hesitate to ask and I'll rewrite the description so it actually explains what needs doing.